John Stevens (Wisconsin inventor): Stevens' retirement and the Wisconsin flour mill legacy

 Stevens sold the rights to his inventions in 1893 and retired from the flour mill business.
-He built and lived in the largest mansion on Wisconsin Street in Neenah.
+He built and lived in the largest mansion on Wisconsin Avenue in Neenah.
 He died on August 5, 1920.

 Largely as a result of the revolutionary roller mill process, wheat production in Wisconsin plummeted to insignificance and the flour mills in Neenah all closed.
 This was due to the fact that the new process was much more well-suited to milling of spring wheat which could be grown cheaply on the plains and prairies of Minnesota and the Dakotas.
 However the effect in Minnesota, as the Minneapolis mills such as Pillsbury and General Mills adopted the process, led to dramatic growth in that state.
 By 1889 Minnesota was the number one wheat growing state in the United States.

 Neenah did not in general suffer economically due to these changes however, because the water power on the Fox River was still valuable.
 Soon paper mills replaced the flour mills, for example, and well into the 21st Century the Fox River Valley remains one of the top paper producing areas in the world.
 There were other additional benefits to the economy of the state of Wisconsin, one being that the Edward P. Allis Company was one of the few manufacturers who were capable of producing the rollers and auxiliary equipment for the mills, and that company grew rapidly in the latter half of the 19th Century, diversifying from these early flour mill products into a large portfolio of mining and milling products.
 The Edward P. Allis Company was the forerunner of Allis-Chalmers.
 Another major effect on the economy of northern Wisconsin came when a consortium of the newly-wealthy Minneapolis millers formed the Soo line railroad for the purpose of shipping their flour products more directly to the east coast and Europe.
 In the hey day of the logging industry, the Soo Line provided a cheaper, faster and more direct means for lumberjacks and suppliers to reach the lumber camps.
 Previously these employees and supplies would have to be taken long distances over rough tote roads by wagon, sleigh or on foot.